 Themes Gaps and Challenges Opportunities Inform policy development and evaluation Social determinants are difficult to influence within the mental health system alone.
-Public policy in relation to education, justice, welfare and other systems is required to have impact.
+Public policy in relation to education, justice, welfare and other systems is Research should focus on the impacts of social policy on mental health and understanding how to change aspects of social institutions contributing to the structural factors associated with poor mental health. re Pé Ot required to have impact.
 People who end up in mental health services could be better supported by other services (e.g. women's services, family violence services etc).
-Research should focus on the impacts of social policy on mental health and understanding how to change aspects of social institutions contributing to the structural factors associated with poor mental health.
-Research could contribute to advocacy and engagement to ensure that key performance indicators related to mental health are embedded in relevant sectors (e.g. education and employment) and draw on international policies to do comparative research and natural experiments.
-Improved integration of mental health, physical health and social services is required.
+Research could contribute to advocacy and engagement to ensure that key performance indicators related to mental health are embedded in relevant sectors (e.g. education and employment) and draw on international policies to do comparative research and natural experiments. required.
 Cost-benefit analysis / econometric analysis of addressing social determinants is required.
 Encourage collaborative research approaches and Social determinants are difficult to influence within the mental health system alone.
-Access to linked data that covers community, family and individuals should be a priority to enable guality social determinants research. data sharing There is a lack of lifespan data available.
+Access to linked data that covers community, family and individuals should be a priority to enable quality social determinants research. data sharing There is a lack of lifespan data available.
 Fund the establishment of large linked data sets (e.g. through universities).
 Fund and design of cross-disciplinary research.
 Simplify data access and approval processes across jurisdictions.
 Leverage opportunities through Commonwealth multi-agency data sets.
 Draw on expertise from researchers with knowledge in specific areas for framing data collection.
 Develop and leverage of conceptual frameworks / models Impact of trauma, community wide socioeconomic determinants, family environment and employment are important factors but not always well understood and taken into account.
 Understanding the relationships between these factors and which ones caused harm were also challenging.
 Establish a framework / structure for understanding social determinants of mental health.
 Several existing models and frameworks could be leveraged in the development of a framework / structure.
 For example, the Power Threat Meaning Framework, the Conceptual Framework for Action on the Social